 If the current owner has been in the property for decades, there may well be issues which have gone unnoticed and there will almost certainly be modernisation to undertake.
 If they have been there only months, why are they moving so soon and is it because of an issue with the property that you should be aware of?

 Who owns the house next door, above or below?

 If it is rented, ‘is it a long term let?’ should be your follow up question!
 You don’t necessarily want to move into a home with an Airbnb ‘party flat’ next door or above you.
 Not only could there be constant noise, but it could also lack the sense of neighbourhood and community that you may be looking for.
 Neighbours with children could be a positive or a negative, depending if you have children of your own!

 It is common to see appliances and white goods included in the sale, but not always.
 Make sure that you find out exactly what they plan to leave behind.
 Things like curtains, which can be costly to replace, could also be part of a deal.

 Don’t forget to request the home report before a viewing and read it carefully.
 This is where you will be alerted to issues such as damp or water ingress which you can ask for more detail of in person.

 When you are buying a new home, it is recommended to get your solicitor involved early as they can advise on the questions to ask.
-A good solicitor will also advise you on how to calculate your offer based partly on answers to these questions.
+Our team of property solicitors in Edinburgh will also advise you on how to calculate your offer based partly on answers to these questions.
 If you are viewing properties and would like further advice, get in touch.